bors-ng/bors-ng.github.io/_posts/2017-04-06-whirlwind.md

 It helps that homu maintains a database, so it doesn't have to fetch as much information to do anything.

 [The Rust community organization have a fork of Servo's Homu, which they renamed bors][rust-community/bors].
-It's not Bors-NG or Bors-OG, and it doesn't seem to be actively maintained.
+It's Homu, and Rust isn't actually using it (they're using Servo's fork).

 [barosl/homu]: https://github.com/barosl/homu
 [servo/homu]: https://github.com/servo/homu